 Sovereign Gold Bond Scheme Interest rate

 The government has fixed an interest rate on this scheme, with all investors eligible to earn an interest on their investment.
-The current interest rate stands at 2.75% per annum, with this interest paid every six months.
+The current interest rate stands at 2.50% per annum, with this interest paid every six months, with the last interest amount payable along with the principal amount on maturity.
 This interest rate can be changed by the government as per its policies.